Genesis-Embodied-AI/Genesis/examples/locomotion/backflip/readme.md

     ```
 2. Place the downloaded checkpoints into the `backflip` directory.

-For advanced training code, including features like domain randomization and reference rewards for backflip, visit the repository:
+For advanced training code, including features like domain randomization and reference rewards for backflip, visit this repository:

 ```
 https://github.com/ziyanx02/Genesis-backflip